Just a rambling post on metaphysics in my Planescape.

 Of course, no system exists without flaw.

 Souls slipped, quite often, ‘through the cracks’, as it were, on their way out of Reality.
-Some got stuck in certain planes, and changed irreparably: to the Elemental Planes, the oldest Genies, to the Upper Planes, souls became Lanterns, and eventually Celestial Eladrin, Guardinals and Lammasu.
+Some got stuck in certain planes, and changed irreparably: to the Elemental Planes, the oldest Genies, to the Upper Planes, souls became Lanterns, and eventually Azata, Guardinals and Lammasu.

 On the Lower Planes, souls became Larvae, and slowly grew, like a potato rolled under the sink, into Baatorians, Baernaloths and Obyriths.